Find out what you need to do to remain safe while treating patients with Covid-19, and your rights and responsibilities.

 In response to members' concerns and emerging evidence, the CSP has actively pursued clarification on the level of PPE that is appropriate to use with the coughing patient.
 We have also repeatedly requested transparency in the evidence used to define the list of AGPs (aerosol generating procedures).
 A summary of evidence justifying the selection of AGPs was published on 12 May 2020.

-The CSP has joined with other professional bodies and trade unions to form part of the AGP Alliance who wrote to Prime Minister Johnson in late September 2020, highlighting concern over the current list of AGP’s and seeking they include a number of physiotherapy interventions.
+The CSP has joined with other professional bodies and trade unions to form part of the AGP Alliance who wrote to prime minister Boris Johnson in late September 2020, highlighting concern over the current list of AGP’s and seeking they include a number of physiotherapy interventions.

 In January 2021, the AGP Alliance wrote to Health Secretary Matt Hancock directly on the findings of the High Risk AGP Panel and the need for more urgent action on PPE.
 The AGP Alliance issued a statement about the letter.